nopnop2002/esp-idf-ili9340/README.md

 (*3) It can be controlled using gpio.
 However, you need to switch 3.3V using a transistor.

-(*4) I found that there is a limit to the GPIOs that can be used when the touch panel is enabled.
+(*4) I found that there are limits to the GPIOs that can be used as touch panel controls.

 ## Check if XPT2046 works properly
 You can check if XPT2046 works properly.